timmcginley/41936/Tools/DGNBLite/README.md

 Gold: Scoring an overall 65% with each topic scoring at least 50%

-Silver: Scoring an overall 50% with each topic scoring at least 35%
+Si* Lver: Scoring an overall 50% with each topic scoring at least 35%

 The maximum possible point of DGNB-lite is 2200, which gives 1760, 1430, 1100 and 770 the threshold points respectively for each level.
 Students can arrange freely which DGNB criteria you acquire the points from.
 A final audit will be carried out on Week-13 to validate your claim and decide your DGNB-lite level.